Elevation Oncology Inc. (ELEV) Shares Decline Despite Market Challenges

-The stock of Elevation Oncology Inc. (NASDAQ: ELEV) has decreased by -24.70 when compared to last closing price of 5.06.Despite this, the company has seen a gain of 0.79% in its stock price over the last five trading days.
+The stock of Elevation Oncology Inc. (NASDAQ: ELEV) has decreased by -16.13 when compared to last closing price of 3.10.Despite this, the company has seen a loss of -34.84% in its stock price over the last five trading days.

 Is It Worth Investing in Elevation Oncology Inc. (NASDAQ: ELEV) Right Now?